• (314) 516-8419

 9:10 Female Sex & PD Catheter Dysfunction: Theory & Discussion

-Moderator: Jenny Shen
+Moderator: Jenny Shen, MD, MS

 This case-based session will explore PD catheter dysfunction, including a discussion of the ISPD NAC Research Fellow’s study findings in this topic and gender associations with PD outcomes.